 Having private health insurance means that you can choose the doctor or specialist who treats you in hospital and you can go to a private hospital or be treated as a private patient in a public hospital.

-If you earn over a certain threshold and you elect not to have hospital cover (having extras or ancillary cover does not excuse you) you are required to pay an additional surcharge of 1 per cent of your taxable income on top of the 1.5 per cent Medicare levy.
+If you earn over a certain threshold and you elect not to have hospital cover (having extras or ancillary cover does not excuse you) you are required to pay an additional surcharge of between 1 and 1.5 per cent of your taxable income on top of the 1.5 per cent Medicare levy.

 Lifetime Health Cover is a government initiative that rewards people who take out hospital cover earlier in life and maintain it.